Haute Route Trek - Adventure Base

 TREK FROM MONT BLANC TO THE MATTERHORN

-The summer Haute Route Trek is one of the world’s great multi-day treks.
-The route links two renowned alpine mountaineering centres, Chamonix in France, home to Mount Blanc and Zermatt in Switzerland, home to the Matterhorn.
-The path passes through breathtaking alpine scenery and you will enjoy stunning mountain panoramas every step of the journey.
+The Haute Route self guided trek is one of the world’s great multi-day treks and is possible only in July, August and September each year.
+The route links two renowned alpine mountaineering centres, Chamonix in France, home to Mont Blanc and Zermatt in Switzerland, home to the Matterhorn.
+The trail passes through breathtaking alpine scenery and you will enjoy stunning mountain panoramas every step of the journey.

-Spectacular views are standard on this trek and it is a great stepping stone for the trekker to experience the High Alps and its glaciers.
+Spectacular views are standard on this trek and it is a great challenge for trekkers to experience the High Alps and its glaciers.
 The summer haute route trek is for hill walkers and trekkers keen to get stuck in to the the mountains, travel through some picturesque valleys and go over some high alpine passes.

-The hiking route follows a network of well-marked and signposted trails that stays below 3000m and takes advantage of the popular mountain huts and small inns and hotels in the charming villages along the way.
-In the summer the route is safe, entirely non-technical and while challenging because of its daily elevation gains and distances, is achievable by any hiker in reasonably good physical condition.
-It's a journey you will never forget.
+The route follows a network of well-marked and signposted trails that stays below 3000m and takes advantage of the popular mountain huts and small inns and hotels in the charming villages along the way.
+In the summer the route is non-technical and while being a challenging experience because of its daily elevation gains and distances, it is achievable by any hiker in good physical condition.

 ab-intro-new@2x